 Family Adventure in the Marin Headlands

-Located at the very south end of Marin County, the Marin Headlands have much to offer for families and is one of our favorite destinations for a day of outdoor adventure.
-Wildlife, beaches, history, natural beauty, sweeping vistas of the Pacific and San Francisco—the Headlands have all that and more.
+Located at the very south end of Marin County, the Marin Headlands has much to offer for families and is one of our favorite destinations for a day of outdoor adventure.
+The Marine Mammal Center, wildlife, beaches, history, natural beauty, sweeping vistas of the Pacific and San Francisco—the Headlands has all that and more.

-Now part of the Golden Gate National Recreation Area, the Headlands were at one time home to a Spanish and Mexican rancho, military fortifications and Cold-war Nike missile sites, and narrowly escaped becoming a housing development called Marincello back in the 1960s.
+Now part of the Golden Gate National Recreation Area, the Marin Headlands was at one time home to a Spanish and Mexican rancho, military fortifications, and Cold-War-era Nike missile sites.
+It also narrowly escaped becoming a massive housing development called Marincello back in the 1960s.
 Thankfully that never came to pass, and we're left with a superlative national park enjoyed by countless Bay Area residents and visitors.

-Located nearby in Fort Cronhkite, the Marine Mammal Center is a Marin Headlands must-see.
+Located nearby in Fort Cronhkite, the Marine Mammal Center is another Marin Headlands must-see.
 You can take a free self-guided tour and see seals and sea lions that the center is nursing back to health and learn more about our local pinnipeds.
 Read more about the Marine Mammal Center here.
 Currently, the Marine Mammal Center is closed to visitors for renovations, but will be opening again soon.

 Hiking trails abound throughout the headlands.
 One of our favorite kid-friendly hikes is to head up the hill on the Coastal Trail from Rodeo Beach.
 The trail winds up on the bluffs overlooking Rodeo Beach and Fort Cronkhite and offers some spectacular views.
 We also love to hike down to South Rodeo Beach, which is always less crowded but no less spectacular than its more popular sibling.
 Other worthwhile hikes nearby are on the Lagoon Trail and the Rodeo Valley Trail.

 Battery Alexander—once home to heavy mortars and now to picnic areas—is worth visiting, as is the later Battery Wallace, which looks like it's literally buit into the hillside.
 Keep in mind that while these historic structures are fun to visit and play on, they are constructed of materials like concrete and iron and weren't built with safety in mind, so be careful.

 The Marin Headlands visitor center is open daily from 9:30 am to 4:30 pm (closed on Tuesdays as well as Thanksgiving, Christmas Day, and New Year's Day), and the park itself is open sunrise to sunset.
 Restrooms are available at the visitor center and at Rodeo Beach, and there are portable toilets located throughout the park.
 Plenty of picnic tables and BBQ grills can be found here, but bring your own food in as there's no place to get it at the park.